The Health Benefits Of Mycelium (And Why We Use Brown Rice To Grow It)

-Mushroom mycelium is finally entering the limelight – and the health benefits are vast: from supporting brain health, to increasing energy and improving immune function.
-But for today, we will focus solely on the benefits of mycelium and it’s brown rice substrate…
+Mushroom mycelium is finally entering the limelight and the health benefits are vast: from supporting brain health to increasing energy to improving immune function.
+But for today, we'll focus solely on the benefits of mycelium and its brown rice substrate…

-A study by NIS Labs tested whether the immune boosting properties of mycelium was due to the mycelium alone, or it’s combination with the brown rice.
-Incredibly – the study found that the combination of the two was what led to immune-activating bioactivity.
+A study by NIS Labs tested whether the immune boosting properties of mycelium were due to the mycelium alone or it’s combination with the brown rice.
+Incredibly, the study found that the combination of the two was what led to immune-activating bioactivity.

-In other words, mushrooms and brown rice are the perfect concoction for boosting immune health!
-You see, mycelium-centred products increase and activate white blood cells.
-These blood cells are what fight viruses and bacteria, and help to protect you from illness.
+In other words, mushrooms and brown rice are the perfect concoction for boosting immune health.
+You see, mycelium-based products increase and activate white blood cells.
+And these blood cells are what fight viruses and bacteria, and help to protect you from illness.

-Not only that - mycelium and brown rice substrate regulate immune cell compounds for a balanced immune response.
-This means that your body is able to better identify and give the proper response to an outside threat.
+Not only that, mycelium and brown rice substrate regulate immune cell compounds for a balanced immune response.
+This means your body is able to better identify and give the proper response to an outside threat.
 Isn’t that phenomenal?

 Mycelium is also more digestible than the mature mushroom body - which means that incorporating this (along with the fermented substrate) into your diet will boost overall gut health.

-Now, it’s important to note that the benefits of mushroom mycelium extend far wider than what we could cover in this article – and we’ll be exploring this in upcoming posts – as well as diving into different types of mushroom varieties.
+Now, it’s important to note that the benefits of mushroom mycelium extend far wider than what we could cover in this article – and we’ll be exploring this in upcoming posts – as well as diving into our different mushroom types.

-And while more and more studies are surfacing about the benefits of using mushroom mycelium in our everyday lives - there is still so much we don’t know about its extraordinary benefits.
+And while more and more studies are surfacing about the benefits of using mushroom mycelium in our everyday lives, there's still so much we don’t know about its extraordinary benefits.

 Perhaps the greatest mystery is why humans have ignored mycelium for so long – given its vast underground network that supports entire ecosystems.
 But finally, the forgotten fungi are taking the stage – and we’re booking front row seats.